 - i.
 A copy of the video in its entirety.
 The unedited version MUST be included in the submission.
-The video must also include footage from (CHANGE TO PUCK DROP TO PUCK DROP”) 30 seconds before the act that is being looked at, and 30 seconds after, as well as any additional footage requested by the video review committee from any other part of the game.
+The video must also include footage from the faceoff before the act that is being looked at, through the faceoff after the act that is being looked at, as well as any additional footage requested by the video review committee from any other part of the game.

 - ii.
 A deposit of $100.00 (this deposit is refundable only in instances in which the video review appeal is successful in whole or in part).
 Should the appeal be denied or ruled inconclusive, the deposit is forfeited to SAHOF to be donated to the American Red Cross.

 - iv.
 The submission takes place within 72 hours of the game in question (start time of the game) or 72 hours after a suspension has been issued, whichever occurs later.